iqlusioninc/abscissa/README.md

   improvements which provide better UX and tighter integration with the other parts of the framework (e.g. overriding configuration settings using command-line options).
+- **components**: Abscissa uses a component architecture (similar to an ECS) for extensibility/composability, with a minimalist implementation that still provides such features such as calculating dependency ordering and providing hooks into the application lifecycle.
+Newly generated apps use two components by default: `shell` and `logging`.
-- **configuration**: declarative global configuration support using an `RwLock` on a `lazy_static`.
-Simple parsing of TOML configurations to serde-parsed global structures which can be dynamically updated at runtime.
+- **configuration**: Simple parsing of TOML configurations to serde-parsed configuration types which can be dynamically updated at runtime.
 - **error handling**: generic `Error` type based on the `failure` crate, and a unified error-handling subsystem.
 - **logging**: uses the `log` and `simplelog` crates to automatically configure